G and H-class destroyer

-The G- and H-class ships of the Mediterranean Fleet escorted numerous Malta convoys, participated in the Battle of Cape Matapan in March 1941 and covered the evacuation of troops from Greece and Crete from May–June, losing two to German bombers and another so badly damaged that she was later written off.
+The G- and H-class ships of the Mediterranean Fleet escorted numerous Malta convoys, participated in the Battle of Cape Matapan in March 1941 and covered the evacuation of troops from Greece and Crete from May to June, losing two to German bombers and another so badly damaged that she was later written off.
 By the end of the year, they had sunk three submarines, two Italian and one German.
 Three Hs participated in the Second Battle of Sirte in March 1942, during which one was damaged.
 Further damaged by aerial attacks, she was ordered to Gibraltar and ran aground in transit and had to be destroyed.
 Another was torpedoed and lost during Operation Vigorous in June.
 The ships sank two more submarines during 1942 and three destroyers began conversion to escort destroyers late that year and early in 1943.
 Two of the four surviving Gs and Hs were transferred to the Royal Canadian Navy (RCN) while under conversion.
 All of the surviving ships joined their Havant half-sisters on escort duty in the North Atlantic in 1943.

 One ship was sent to the Mediterranean in 1944 while three others were transferred to the UK in preparation for Operation Overlord.
 Between them they sank five German submarines in 1944 with another in 1945.
 Worn-out and obsolete, the survivors were either broken up for scrap or sold off after the war.